datacarpentry/image-processing/episodes/03-skimage-images.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Read and save images with imageio.
-- Display images with matplotlib.
+- Display images with Matplotlib.
 - Resize images with scikit-image.
 - Perform simple image thresholding with NumPy array operations.
 - Extract sub-images using array slicing.